-This section is our next place where optimization can take place.
+This section is the next place where optimization can take place.
 We are allowed exactly 2000 words to use.
-Again numerous people leave this space totally blank or they write a summary which does little to enhance their search rankings.
+Again numerous people leave this space totally blank or they write a summary that does little to enhance their search rankings.

-We would prefer not to just stuff our keywords in but want to sue them predominantly in our content.
+We would prefer not to just stuff our keywords in but want to use them predominantly in our content.
 It ought to at the very least be readable and make sense.

 Our sales professional would write sentences that are organized like this “Accomplished 20% increase in Sales while constructing long-lasting relationships with significant sales accounts”.
 Utilized Salesforce every day to get prospecting lists etc.